Let's talk about one of the most common misconceptions about how homes sell these days.

 MYTH: To get buyers from Toronto, you need a Toronto agent.

 FACT: See Myth 1 re: Toronto vs out-of-market buyers.
 That being said, out-of-Market Buyers are already here in droves.
-In fact, recent data research shows that in December 2021 for example, approximately 60% of all buyers were from out-of-market.
+In fact, recent data research shows that in December 2021 through spring 2022, for example, approximately 60% of all buyers were from out-of-market.
 That trend has been behind the explosive market we’ve experienced.

 MYTH: You can’t reach the Toronto buyer like a Toronto agent can.